Versace’s Racy Spring 2017 Campaign Features Gigi Hadid Naked

 Today, Versace is one of the most admired fashion labels in the world, with supermodels considering it one of the most prestigious fashion houses to model for.
 Recently, a nude Gigi Hadid posed for the Versace Spring 2017 advertisement while wearing only high heels.
 According to Harper’s Bazaar, the advertisement shows a naked Gigi Hadid carrying a Versace handbag as she lies on a bed that is covered by Versace bed sheet and pillows.

-Gigi Hadid totally slays for @Versace! ???????????????? pic.twitter.com/nuEhMqXlHk
+Gigi Hadid totally slays for @Versace!???????????????? pic.twitter.com/nuEhMqXlHk

 — Teen Network (@iaam) December 28, 2016